AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 ## Dashboards {#dashboards}

 Dashboards should be named in ways that thematically represent the reports contained within them.
-For example, if your dashboard contains only information related to revenue and orders, consider naming it something like **\[Store Name\] - Revenue and orders.**
+For example, if your dashboard contains only information related to revenue and orders, consider naming it something like **Store Name - Revenue and orders.**

-Conversely, if your dashboard is a place where you are experimenting with different reports, consider naming it **\[Your Name's\] Sandbox** so you know that the reports contained within are drafts.
+Conversely, if your dashboard is a place where you are experimenting with different reports, consider naming it **Your Name's Sandbox** so you know that the reports contained within are drafts.

 ## Dimensions (Calculated columns) {#dimensions}

 When naming new [dimensions](../data-analyst/data-warehouse-mgr/creating-calculated-columns.md), we find it most useful to follow this formula: **(Entity) + (Nth) + (time frame) + (calculation) + (comments)**.
 For example:

-User's first 30 day revenue
+User's first 30-day revenue
- User's order number
+* User's order number
- User's order number (awaiting audit)
+* User's order number (awaiting audit)

 ## Filter Sets {#filterset}